Gilsabo/tennisflow/README.md

 2. Download and install PostgreSQL (if not installed yet).
 - https://www.postgresql.org/download/

-3. Create a User and a Database for the project.
+3. Create a User and a Database for the project

 4. Create a copy of the `.env.example` and name it `.env` on the root of the project and modify it with your PostgreSQL credentials.
 The file should include these four environment variables: